manukall/manukall.github.com/_posts/2015-04-25-building-a-simple-chat-app-in-elixir-with-phoenix-and-rethinkdb.markdown

 For this, we will use the very young [exrethinkdb](https://github.com/hamiltop/exrethinkdb){:target="blank"} library.
 I'm assuming Elixir and Phoenix are already set up.

+Then code of the finished example app can be found at <https://github.com/manukall/phoenix_rethinkdb_chat>{:target="blank"}.

 First we create a new phoenix application:

     mix phoenix.new phoenix_exrethinkdb_chat --no-ecto